 Do you have space for it?

-Few of us have unlimited storage space for kitchen equipment.
+Few of us have unlimited storage space for kitchen essential.
 Furthermore, when too many gadgets and tools are crammed into a space, it makes it really difficult to use any of them.

 Consider if you have space to store the prospective piece of kitchen equipment.
 If not, then you might not use it which means you might not really need it after all.